PhilipSCA/philanderson-co-uk/john/learning/business-source.md

       - Dis: Possible loss of control if owners sell over 50% of shares
       - Need to satisfy shareholders expectations of dividends, and share price growth
-  - Shareholder - an owner of shares in a company Venture Capital - investors put money into small early-stage businesses for growth - between £10,000-£750,000
+  - Shareholder - an owner of shares in a company Venture Capital - investors put money into small early-stage businesses for growth - between £10,000-£750,000 - get a share in later profits
     - Adv: Venture capitalists often make their own skills, experience and contacts
     - Adv: No security needed
       - Dis: Venture capitalists take long times to make a decision